NYSE says to co-launch new, environmentally sustainable asset class - NewsBreak

 NYSE says to co-launch new, environmentally sustainable asset class

-NEW YORK, Sept 14 (Reuters) - The New York Stock Exchange said on Tuesday it was co-developing a new tradeable asset class based on sustainable enterprises that hold the rights to ecosystem services, such as carbon sequestration, produced by natural, working, or hybrid lands.
+NEW YORK (Reuters) - The New York Stock Exchange said on Tuesday it was co-developing a new tradeable asset class based on sustainable enterprises that hold the rights to ecosystem services, such as carbon sequestration, produced by natural, working, or hybrid lands.

-The NYSE, which is owned by Intercontinental Exchange Inc (ICE.N), said "natural asset companies" (NACs) will be listed and traded on its exchange, "creating a new market whose assets generate trillions of dollars in ecosystem services annually."
+The NYSE, which is owned by Intercontinental Exchange Inc, said “natural asset companies” (NACs) will be listed and traded on its exchange, “creating a new market whose assets generate trillions of dollars in ecosystem services annually.”

 Globally, natural assets produce around $125 trillion annually in ecosystem services, like water purification and biodiversity, the NYSE said.